Technical progress is the progress of society, he believed. Social progress: concept, criteria

 1.1 Criteria and signs of social progress

-All societies are in constant development, in the process of changes and transition from one state to another.
-At the same time, sociologists identify the main forms of movement of society and modernization.
+All societies are in constant development, in the process of change and transition from one state to another.
+At the same time, sociologists identify the main forms of social movement and modernization.
 First, let's look at the essence of the progressive and regressive directions.

-Progress (from Latin - moving forward, success) means development with an upward tendency, movement from lower to higher, from less perfect to more perfect.
-It leads to positive changes in society and manifests itself, for example:
+Progress (from Latin - movement forward, success) means development with an upward trend, movement from lower to higher, from less perfect to more perfect.
+It leads to positive changes in society and is manifested, for example:

 In improving the means of production and work force;